rigglemania/pysqlcipher3/README.rst

 Build against libsqlcipher
 --------------------------
+This is the default install option.
 For production use, you should build against ``libsqlcipher``, which must be installed on your system prior to installation.
 Consult your operating system documentation for how to install SQL Cipher.
-This is the default install option.
+You can also manually build SQL Cipher by cloning https://github.com/sqlcipher/sqlcipher and following the build instructions.

 Build against amalgamation
 --------------------------
 For convenience during development, you can use a sqlcipher amalgamation during the install.
-You will need to obtain the amalgamation from external sources or build it yourself from https://github.com/sqlcipher/sqlcipher
+You will need to obtain the amalgamation from external sources or build it yourself from https://github.com/sqlcipher/sqlcipher.

 To build using the amalgamation, you can do it like this::